jasonincanada/research/Neuroscience/Motor.md

 ### Chx10-PPN neurons hold movement with a pause-and-play pattern

 - This whole section is fascinating.
-Question: Does PPN activation induce a stereotyped kinematic response or does it truly halt the motor plan in place until the activation ceases?
+Question: Does PPN activation induce a stereotyped kinematic response or does it truly halt the motor plan in place wherever it was upon activation?
 - EEG recordings of limb muscles showed no "new" activity; instead "... the flexor–extensor and left–right alternating pattern observed during walk and trot was paused and kept on hold maintaining a given combination through the stimulation.
 Both the coordination of activity between muscles and the joint positions during the pause remained constant once the animal adopted its arrest position." p.
 5
 - the "arrest has a ‘context-dependent’ pattern, where the muscle activity during arrest reflects the position of the limbs at the time of movement interruption." p.
 5
 - "By plotting all [40] trials together ... we confirmed that Chx10-PPN neurons can pause locomotion at virtually any position, covering the entire range of possible values of left–right limb displacement for forelimbs and hindlimbs." p.
 5